Massage Therapy: Must-Know Career Facts

 A Regulated Profession

 Massage therapy is a regulated profession in Ontario.
-This means that only registrants of the College of Massage Therapists of Ontario are permitted to use the titles “Registered Massage Therapist” or “Massage Therapist” and use the letters “RMT” or “MT” with their names.
+In detail, this means that only registrants of the College of Massage Therapists of Ontario are permitted to use the titles “Registered Massage Therapist” or “Massage Therapist” and use the letters “RMT” or “MT” with their names.

 The Right Education